YusufKaramuk1/Enterprise-Endpoint-Adversary-Simulation/phase2-network-pivesc/README.md

 ## 📎 Notes

-- All IP addresses, hostnames, and usernames have been anonymized.
+- All IP addresses, hostnames, domain names, and usernames have been anonymized.
 - Implementation details for certain techniques (e.g., reverse tunnel) are intentionally excluded to prevent misuse.
 - This research was conducted in an isolated lab environment with explicit authorization.
+- No actual corporate systems were harmed during this testing.

 ---